orxfun/orx-iterable/README.md

 ## B. Iterable

 Collection traits are useful; however, they do not cover all iterables.
 By definition, they are bound to yield shared or mutable references to their elements.
 However, some iterators produce elements on the fly during iteration.
 Therefore, they cannot return a reference to the temporarily computed values.
-Further, mutable references is irrelevant.
+Further, mutable references are irrelevant in these situations.
 Therefore, we require a more general definition for immutable iterables.

 > An `Iterable` is any type which can return a new iterator that yields elements of the associated type `Item` every time `iter` method is called.

+This is arguably the most general or least restrictive definition of iterables.

 Three categories of types implement the Iterable trait: